profile

 Object Detection Use Cases and Applications

-Object detection has numerous real-world applications and use cases.
+Object detection has numerous real-world applications and uses.

-• Ensuring people on the “No Fly” list can’t get through security gates at airports;
+• Ensuring people on the “No Fly” list don’t get through security gates at airports

-• Object detection is even used in art galleries, where visitors can use apps to scan a picture and learn everything about it from the history to the most recent valuation.
+Object detection is even used in art galleries, where visitors can use apps to scan a picture and learn everything about it, from its history to the most recent valuation.

 Object Detection Development Milestones

-Before 2014, the traditional approaches started in 2001 with the Viola-Jones Detector, a pioneering machine learning algorithm, and model that makes object detection possible.
+The traditional approaches started in 2001 with the Viola-Jones Detector, a pioneering machine-learning algorithm that makes object detection possible.
 In 2006, the HOG Detector was launched, and then DPM in 2008, introducing bounding box regression.

-Once Deep Learning Detection got involved in 2014, a series of two-stage object detection algorithms and models were developed over the years.
+Once Deep Learning Detection got involved in 2014, two-stage object detection algorithms and models were developed over the years.
 These models include RCNN and R-CNN and various iterations on these (Fast, Faster, Mask, and G-RCNN).
 We cover those in more detail below.

 One-stage object detection algorithms, such as YOLO (and subsequent iterations, up to version 8), SSD (in 2016), and RetinaNet, in 2017.